AndBible/docs-wiki/FAQ.md

 Modules to And Bible are provided via JSword engine, which uses Sword modules by Crosswire and couple of other freely available module repositories.
 Thus, you should primarily make your requests to Crosswire modules team.

 You can also get in touch with them via email to their [email list](https://www.crosswire.org/mailman/listinfo/sword-devel) or via their other [contact methods](http://crosswire.org/contact/).
-See also their [FAQ](https://wiki.crosswire.org/EnduserFAQ).
+See also their [FAQ](https://wiki.crosswire.org/EnduserFAQ) and their [
+Instructions how to contact copyright holders](https://wiki.crosswire.org/Copyright)

 If the text is not copyrighted (i.e. it is public domain), there could be a shortcut to get it quickly to And Bible.
 In that case, please contact us.